bodrick/awesome/TOPICS.md

 ## joplin

 *   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.

-## note-taking

-*   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
-*   [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
-As individuals, teams and communities.
-*   [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
-*   [zadam/trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
-*   [FoxUSA/OpenNote](https://github.com/FoxUSA/OpenNote) - OpenNote was built to be an open web-based alternative to Microsoft OneNote (T) and EverNote.

 ## react-native